- Solar SEG Scheme Confusion Costs UK Households Millions - May 30, 2024

 Contact Us

-Vision2030 has an experienced team of surveyors who can come and look at your property and provide a no-obligation quote for a bespoke PV solar and battery storage system.
+Vision2030 has an experienced team of surveyors who can visit your property and provide a no-obligation quote for a bespoke PV solar and battery storage system.
 Whether you are a business or an individual, we can make solar work for you.
-Contact us to start the process today and see how much you could reduce your energy costs this year.
+Contact us to start the process today and see how much you could save on electricity costs this year.

 Update: Reports suggest the government could continue support for homeowners by extending the Energy Price Guarantee at its current level until the summer.
 A final decision is expected to be announced during the Spring Budget, which is set to be held on 15th March.